 Configure and use telephony

 You can configure SMS messages or voice calls as part of authentication policies or account recovery.
-This topic describes how to enable SMS messages or voice calls, customize SMS messages, and monitor usage using the System Log and reports.
+This topic describes how to enable SMS messages or voice calls, customize SMS messages, and monitor use using the System Log and reports.

 If you're configuring telephony for the first time for your org, you must first set up an external telephony service provider.
 See Connect to an external telephony service provider.